jgrafton/raspberrypi/README.md

     diskutil umountdisk /dev/disk1

-Write the image to the SD card.  __WARNING__, this will destroy all data on the disk!
+Write the image to the SD card.  __WARNING__, this will destroy all data on the SD card!

 __Normal__